HMV equity issue not on playlist

-LONDON British entertainment retailer HMV HMV.L, grappling with waning demand in its core CD and DVD markets, said an equity issue was not on the agenda -- in the short term at least -- as it posted a further slump in sales.
+LONDON Entertainment retailer HMV, grappling with waning demand in its core CD and DVD markets, said an equity issue was not on the agenda -- in the short term at least -- as it posted a further slump in sales.

 He said such a move would only be considered when HMV had demonstrated "a sharply improved business performance, and the initiatives we are putting in place work in a convincing way."